johnrobinsn/alpaca_lora_4bit/Alpaca30b24G.md

 # Finetuning Llama30b on a 24G card
 Here are some instructions on how to finetune Llama30B on a 24G card with the Alpaca dataset.

 _Note: Things are finally starting to stabilize a bit in the various repos.
-But let me know if you run into snags with these instructions and I'll try update them._
+But let me know if you run into snags with these instructions and I'll try to update them._

 Three key things allow us to finetune Llama30B on a 24G card
 1) Lora adapters (using huggingface's peft)